Refinance Business Loans: What You Need to Know

 Most business loans can be refinanced as long as your business meets the lender’s requirements.
 Here are the most common types of business loans that can be refinanced:

 - Term loans.
-Term loans offer a lump sum with a fixed repayment term.
+Term loans offer a lump sum funds disbursement with a fixed repayment term.
 You may qualify for a better rate if your revenue and credit score have improved since the original loan.

 - Equipment loans.
 Equipment loans help you purchase or upgrade equipment or machinery needed for your business.
 Having some equity in the equipment might help you secure a competitive rate with a refinance lender since the equipment acts as collateral for the loan.